 You can find out more information from your telco.
 For example, Telstra has information on unwelcome calls.

-You can check whether your number shows when you call other people.
+When you make a call to other people, your number is usually displayed to them.
+You can check whether your number is displayed when you call other people.
 Dial:

 - 127220 for your landline